System Design Space

 Data Lake

 Centralized data collection from OLTP systems through ETL processes.
-As scale grows, ownership and data quality become harder to manage.
+As scale grows, the bottleneck is not volume but ownership and quality: one central team can no longer keep up with every domain.

 Data Mesh